animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 Along with [eviction](#bootstrap-annotation-config-region-eviction),
-expiration can also be used to manage memory by allowing entries stored in a Region to expire. {data-store-name} supports both Time-to-Live (TTL) and Idle-Timeout (TTI) entry expiration policies.
+expiration can also be used to manage memory by allowing entries stored in a Region to expire.
+GemFire supports both Time-to-Live (TTL) and Idle-Timeout (TTI) entry expiration policies.

 </div>

 <div class="paragraph">

-{sdg-name}'s annotation-based expiration configuration is based on the [earlier and existing entry expiration annotation support](#bootstrap:region:expiration:annotation) added in {sdg-name}
+Spring Data for GemFire's annotation-based expiration configuration is based on the [earlier and existing entry expiration annotation support](#bootstrap:region:expiration:annotation) added in Spring Data for GemFire version 1.5.
-version 1.5.

 </div>

 <div class="paragraph">

-Essentially, {sdg-name}'s expiration annotation support is based on a custom implementation of {data-store-name}'s {x-data-store-javadoc}/org/apache/geode/cache/CustomExpiry.html\[`org.apache.geode.cache.CustomExpiry`\] interface.
+Essentially, Spring Data for GemFire's expiration annotation support is based on a custom implementation of GemFire's {x-data-store-javadoc}/org/apache/geode/cache/CustomExpiry.html\[`org.apache.geode.cache.CustomExpiry`\] interface.
 This `o.a.g.cache.CustomExpiry` implementation inspects the user’s application domain objects stored in a Region for the presence of